Area: 67.5 acres

 The Tumwater West Preserve was protected with a conservation easement to protect the Olympia subspecies of Mazama pocket gopher and suitable dry prairie and grassland habitat in Thurston County.
 The preserve is adjacent to a Washington Department of Natural Resources (WDNR) tree nursery that is occupied by Olympia pocket gopher and to adjacent sites with possibly suitable habitat to the south.

 The Preserve was created to protect and restore rare prairie habitat.
-The Preserve protects a population of the Olympia subspecies of the Mazama pocket gopher (Thomomys mazama pugetensis), a federally-threatened species.
+The Preserve protects a population of the Olympia subspecies of the Mazama pocket gopher (Thomomys mazama pugetensis), a federally-and state-threatened species.
 The Preserve is currently dominated by Scotch Broom, rhizomatous grasses, weedy forbs, and trailing blackberry.
 Restoration activities are underway towards improving native prairie habitat to increase habitat functions for gophers and other prairie species.

 The prairie restoration process on the Preserve involves a range of management techniques including preparing the habitat for direct seeding with a combination of targeted and broad-based herbicide and prescribed fire application.
 The prepared sites will be direct-seeded with a diversity of native prairie plants, all derived from the CNLM native plant nursery.
 In addition, CNLM will monitor the rare and listed species and habitat on-site to help identify threats and population changes.